 what kind of peppers should I use in this recipe?

 The recipe calls for bell peppers.
 I suggest a red and a green bell pepper, but any color of bell pepper will work great.
 If you like spice, you could experiment by adding jalapeno or any other spicy pepper of your choice.

 my kids don’t like peppers.
 Can I substitute a different vegetable?

 Taking the peppers out will completely change up the flavor, but you can still get a yummy meal by substituting a different vegetable.
 I would suggest zucchini, mushrooms, or carrots.
 When I add these vegetables and don’t want my kids to “see” them, I usually put them through the food processor or grate them really finely.

 do i have to use egg noodles or can i use a different type of pasta?

 The texture of the egg noodles pairs really nicely with the beef mixture.
-Egg noodles are a little softer than most pastas, but if you don’t have any, other pastas will be fine.
+Egg noodles are a little softer than most pasta, but if you don’t have any, another pasta will be fine.
 A fettuccine broken into small pieces or even a penne or rotini are great choices.